 Employee mental health and fears over returning to work

-Understandably, many employees will feel fearful over returning to work.
+Understandably, many employees will feel fearful over returning to work, especially given the negative effects the pandemic has had on employee mental health.
 Navigating this situation presents a challenge for employers and HR professionals and it is important to feel equipped in dealing with this situation with sensitivity.

 Listen to your employees